Hiking in Yosemite National Park

 - Mono & Parker Pass – This scenic hike is found shortly after entering Yosemite and will travel to the west of Mt.
 Dana up and to the East of the Kuna crest.
 This rugged old mining region of the park is full of wildlife, meadows, snowmelt-filled streams, and views with shades of blues, browns, and greens that are straight out of an Ansel Adams dream.

 - May Lake and Mt.
 Hoffman – This short climb hike takes you up to the base of Mt Hoffman and May Lake Recreation area.
 Mt.
-Hoffman at 10,860 ft. is on of the most popular peak climbs in Yosemite and May Lake is a stunning area for a summer day in Yosemite.
+Hoffman at 10,860 ft. is on of the most famous peak climbs in Yosemite and May Lake is a stunning area for a summer day in Yosemite.

 - Northdome and Indian Arch – Possibly our favorite view of Half Dome is from straight across the canyon on North Dome.
 North Dome provides a spectacular view of Yosemite Valley, Half Dome and the Yosemite High Country.
 Along the trail make sure you Climb up to Indian Rock.
 This Arch is an iconic symbol in Yosemite and provides its own unique view of Yosemite.